 - Spending aligns with the agreed boundaries

-- Business outcomes are continually improving without too much oversight of feature implementation
+- Business outcomes are continually improving without excessive oversight of feature implementation

 Measure and Grow is how portfolios evaluate their progress toward business agility and determine their next improvement steps.
 It consists of the following three measurement domains: